AliouneDiouf/MyoCoach/README.md

   </a>

 The raspberry card needs a **SD card flashed by an operating system**.
 Several operating systems are available but for this project it will be necessary to use the **raspberry pi OS** !
 And you can  take the aspberry pi OS  with the desktop option if your are not familiar to linux sytem. it will be preferable to use a class 10 SD card for more speed and fluidity of the operating system of the raspberry card.
+The photo below is a raspberry pi 4 model B but you can use a lower model, either raspberry pi 3 model B or B+ will do ...
 A powerful tutorial  is available [here](https://www.raspberrypi.org/documentation/installation/installing-images/)

 # Programmation